ello/dotfiles/Readme.md

 **Warning this will blow away any vim/bash setups you have currently.
 You may want to back up existing files.**

+- Xcode should be installed on your system from the App Store
-- `xcode-select --install`
+- Install Xcode command line tools by running `xcode-select --install` in a terminal window
-- `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+- Install Homebrew if you don't already by running `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` in a terminal window
-- `brew install git`
+- Make sure you have git installed by running `brew install git` in a terminal window
+- Make sure you have silver searcher installed by running `brew install the_silver_searcher` in a terminal window
-- cd to the dotfiles directory and `bin/install world`
+- In a terminal window cd to the dotfiles directory and run `bin/install world`
+- A helpful way to reload the terminal once the dotfiles are installed and terminal has been relaunched is to run our alias `reload` in a terminal window (this only effects reloading of the current window not all terminal windows)
 - Set reasonable [OSX defaults][osxdefaults]
 - Ruby (optional; if you want to use the built-in [Rbenv](https://github.com/rbenv/rbenv) support): `brew install rbenv ruby-build`
 - Elixir (optional; if you want to use the built-in [Exenv](https://github.com/mururu/exenv) support): `brew install exenv elixir-build`

 ## Settings